-He woke up, sitting up straight on his bed.
-His white t-shirt soaking with sweat and his heart pounding heard against his chest.
-He sat staring at nothing, wondering what he had dreamt about.
+He woke up; sitting up straight on his bed.
+His white t-shirt soaking with sweat and his heart pounding hard against his chest.
+He sat staring at nothing, wondering what he had dreamed about.
 Yet, even as the seconds passed, he could not recollect anything.

 He felt confused and afraid.

 He remembered a time when he had a similar experience and it didn’t end up too well for him or for the world.